 15 North Main Street

-David also enjoys skiing (including being a PSIA Certified Ski Instructor), photography (www.dwmccary.com), hiking (www.becominga46er.com), biking, fishing, hunting, diving, golf, and flying small planes.
-David lives in West Hartford, CT with his wife Tina and together they have three adult children and one grandchild.
+Outside of work David enjoys skiing (including being a PSIA Certified Ski Instructor), photography (website), hiking (website), biking, and flying small planes.
+David lives in West Hartford, CT with his wife Tina and together they have three adult children and three grandchildren.

 David recently participated as a panelist in a Financial Planning & Wealth Management Summit for women entrepreneurs organized by Purvi Tantia.
 In their 20 minute interview David describes how he helps families create and sustain wealth across generations.
 The family's wealth can then, in turn, help some of those family members fund their own entrepreneurial startups.

-To view our 20 minute interview click the link below.
+To view their 20 minute interview click the link below.

 This short video explains how fee-only, buy-side fiduciaries like David have fewer conflicts of interest with their clients compared to commission-based, sell-side advisors.